 - First, allow the well pump to build up to full pressure by running water in the home or from a hose bib or faucet until you hear the well pump kick in or pressure switch points click.

-- Close faucet and make sure no water is being used in the home.
-Well pump will build up pressure for a few minutes and then pressure switch will shut off well pump.
+- Close the faucet and make sure no water is being used in the home.
+Well pump will build up pressure for a few minutes and then the pressure switch will shut off well pump.